MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-qr-code.md

 ![Video camera graphic](media/video-camera.PNG "Video camera graphic") [Watch a video about creating a QR code anchor](https://youtu.be/NhdBG3emNUs)

 You can anchor your guide to the real world in Microsoft Dynamics 365 Guides by using a QR code anchor, circular code anchor, or holographic anchor.
 This article shows how to anchor a guide with a QR code anchor.
-[Learn about other types of anchors](pc-app-anchor.md).
+[Learn about other types of anchors and when to use them](pc-app-anchor.md).

 ## Overall process for creating a QR code anchor